irenkamalova/irenkamalova.github.io/_posts/2021-01-10-Candies-of-Scala.md

 person(optNone, optAge)  // None
 ```

+### Either

-6. Evaluation with Either - the way to wrap up Exception or another result
+Evaluation with Either - the way to wrap up Exception or another result
 ```scala
 def div(a: Int, b: Int): Int = {
   if (b == 0) throw new ArithmeticException("Division by Zero")